Roseola

 Medical tests suggest that, in the United States, nearly everyone is been exposed to HHV-6 at some point.
 More than three quarters of people have antibodies to the virus by age 2.

-Roseola usually appears in children under four.
+This common disease usually appears in children under four.
 The most common age is between nine and twenty-one months, but younger babies and older children can get it too.
-It’s rare for a person to have roseola more than once.
+It's rare for a person to have roseola more than once.

 In adults, new HHV-6 infection is uncommon.
 The virus can remain in the body after the initial infection, but in healthy people it almost never causes any problems.
 Very rarely, it can re-activate, causing an illness with swollen lymph nodes, liver inflammation, and symptoms that resemble mononucleosis.
 In people with damaged immune systems, such as transplant recipients or cancer patients, HHV-6 reactivation happens more often and can cause a more serious illness.